alibaba/Alink/README.en-US.md

 3. If multiple version of Python exist, you may need to use a special version of `pip`, like `pip3`;
 If Anaconda is used, the command should be run in Anaconda prompt.

+Download file system and Hive dependency jar files:

+After PyAlink installed, you can run ```download_pyalink_dep_jars``` to download dependency jars for file system and Hive.

+If there is an error that could not find the command, you can run the python command ```python3 -c 'from pyalink.alink.download_pyalink_dep_jars import main;main()'``` directly.

+After executed the command, you'll see a prompt asking you about the dependencies and their versions to be downloaded.
+The following dependencies and their versions of jars are supported:

+- OSS：1.10.0
+- Hadoop：2.4.1, 2.6.5, 2.7.5, 2.8.3
+- Hive：2-0-v0.1, 2-1-v0.1, 2-2-v0.1, 2-3-v0.1, 3-1-v0.1

+These jars will be installed to the ```lib``` folder of PyAlink.
+Note that these command require the access for the folder.

+You can also add the argument ```-d``` when executing the command, i.e.  ```download_pyalink_dep_jars -d```.
+It will install the dependency jars with default versions:

+- OSS：1.10.0
+- Hadoop：2.8.3
+- Hive：2-3-v0.1

 ### Start using:
 -------
 You can start using PyAlink with Jupyter Notebook to provide a better experience.